Leader Election via Unique Sink Orientation: Warm Up: Labelings for Trees and Chordal Graphs

 \begin{enumerate}[T1] \item Each edge is directed. \item For each vertex $v$, $v$ has at most one outgoing edge. \end{enumerate}

-An orientation satisfying $T_1$ and $T_2$ (i.e., satisfying the Existence property) exists: first direct each edge incident to a leaf toward its unique neighbor, then iteratively orient edges away from leaves in the subgraph of remaining unoriented edges.
+An orientation $\vec{T}$ satisfying $T_1$ and $T_2$ exists (i.e., the \textsf{Existence} property holds): first direct each edge incident to a leaf toward its unique neighbor, then iteratively orient edges away from leaves in the subgraph of remaining unoriented edges.
+We now show that every correct configuration $\vec{T}$ has a unique sink which we define to be the leader.